Berl-cloud/TransBorder-Freight-Data-Analysis/README.md

 * **Commodity Flow:** High-value commodities include vehicles, machinery, and electrical equipment.
 High-weight commodities are mineral fuels, salt/sulfur, and wood.
 * **Freight Charges:** Air and "Other" modes show higher average freight charges per kilogram, while Pipeline and Rail are most cost-efficient per kilogram.

-### **3.5.
-Modeling (Not Applicable for this Project)**

-As this project focuses on data analysis and insights, a formal predictive modeling phase was not within its scope.

-### **3.6.
-Evaluation & Deployment**

-This phase involves evaluating the insights and recommendations for their business relevance and preparing them for deployment (e.g., in reports, presentations).
-The conclusions and recommendations derived from the EDA serve as the primary output, guiding stakeholders in decision-making.

 ## **4\.
 Conclusion and Recommendations**

 ### **Key Insights from Exploratory Data Analysis (EDA)**